IRS-Public/taxpert/docs/deployment.md

 app's own image, if it has one, is that repository's business; the examples each ship a Dockerfile that generates the site with `sbt run` and serves `out/` from `nginx:1.27-alpine`.

-`packages/ui/compose/taxpert.yml` is the same set of services as published images, shipped inside the npm package for an app repo that has no checkout of this one.
+`packages/ui/compose/taxpert.yml` is the same set of services, shipped inside the npm package for an app repo that does not define them itself.
+It builds them rather than pulling images: set `TAXPERT_REPO` to a taxpert checkout.
+There are no published images, and nothing in this stack ever asks for a registry credential.

 ### 3.1 Container inventory